qst0/ft_libgfx/README.md

 To make it easier to work with, I will be explaining and looking into the 42 School Graphics Library Minilibx.

 Along with this goal I plan to create a set of tools that can used to make a few different types of programs.
-Basing this off my previous library for ft_wireframe and some of the ideas here at the lab.
+Basing this off my previous library for ft_wireframe and some of the ideas going around here at the lab.

 ## MiniLibX